Best smart speakers 2024: top voice assistant speakers tested by our experts

 Smart features are courtesy of Amazon Alexa and Sonos's own voice control, with Google Assistant dropped due to a change in Google’s technical requirements for third-party devices.
 That's not the greatest loss considering it's never been the most popular AI helper, anyway.

 With its unique, “cinched hourglass” shape, there’s no question that the Era 300 is a bit more of an acquired taste than most of the brand’s rather more conservative designs, but what isn't up for debate is how superbly the five-star Era 300 manages to perform.
-In short, it is absolutely excellent.
+Per our review: "it all sounds detailed, engaging and accomplished, and it’s fun, too".

-Music-wise, the Era 300 is a versatile and confident performer, consistently filling our testing rooms with cohesive, spacious sound across a swathe of genres.
+That fun is key to the Era 300, as is its versatility.
+The Sonos is a versatile and confident performer, consistently filling our testing rooms with cohesive, spacious sound across a swathe of genres.
 Big choral numbers feel broad and immersive thanks to spatial audio, but the Era 300 excels across hip-hop, classic rock, movie soundtracks and more.
 Yes, it’s expensive and yes, it smacks of a rip-off having to pay 20 quid extra for a wired connector, but the Era 300 has earned the right to be so impertinent.

-A truly five-star performer, and one of the best smart speakers you could hope to find right now.
-By far the best smart speaker for spatial audio on the market, and easily one of the best models available if you have the money.
+A truly five-star performer, and one of the best smart speakers you could hope to find right now, especially if you're mad about spatial audio.

 Best budget smart speaker